jhnj/johanjern.com/posts/working-at-pipe.md

 One final advantage of how we communicate at Pipe is that it's often more predictable.
 This is something I feel applies especially to me as I'm in a different timezone.
-If I've written a design doc, PR,or something else I'm waiting for a response to I can be pretty certain of when I'll have a response to react to.
+If I've written a design doc, PR, or something else I'm waiting for a response to, I can be pretty certain of when I'll have a response to react to.
 As long as I finish something before I stop working in the evening, I'll have a response to it waiting for me the next morning.
 This makes